amekkawi/cwlogs-writable/docs/api-protected.md

 <a name="CWLogsWritable+queuedLogs"></a>

 ### cwLogsWritable.queuedLogs : <code>Array.&lt;{message:string, timestamp:number}&gt;</code>
-Logs queued to be sent to AWS CloudWatch.
+Logs queued to be sent to AWS CloudWatch Logs.
 Do not modify directly.

 **Kind**: instance property of <code>[CWLogsWritable](#CWLogsWritable)</code>
 **Access:** protected